francisco-camargo/fastapi-prediction-endpoint/README.md

 In this repo we take as given a trained model which categorizes news articles using multinomial Naive Bayes.
 To learn about training this model, see the chapter Introduction to Data Science in Python.

-Run app with `uvicorn app:app --reload`
+Run app with `uvicorn prediction_endpoint:app --reload`

 View documentation at `http://localhost:8000/docs`